chrissandico/hockey_stats_app/ADMIN_GUIDE.md

    - You can add up to 100 test users
    - Click "SAVE" to apply the changes

+4. Share the Google Sheet:
+   - Open the team's Google Sheet in your browser
+   - Click the "Share" button in the top-right corner
+   - Enter the user's Gmail address
+   - Set their access level to "Editor" (required for the app to work)
+   - Click "Send" to share the sheet

-4. Notify users:
+5. Notify users:
-   - Inform the added users that they've been approved
+   - Inform users they've been granted both types of access
    - Direct them to the NEW_USER_GUIDE.md for installation instructions
    - Remind them to use the same Google account you added as a test user

-## Managing Test Users
+## Managing User Access

 ### Removing Test Users
 1. Go to the OAuth consent screen as described above